openFyde/getting-started/README.md

 ```

-It may take around 30 minutes depending on your internet connection speed and disk io speed.
+It may take around 30 minutes depending on your internet connection speed and disk i/o speed.
 Once finished, it will enter the chroot.
 The shell prompt string looks like below so it is very easy to tell whether you are currently in the chroot or not.

 ```
 (inside)